Table alerts

 Finding alerts in your table

-Once thresholds are configured, alerts will fire automatically when conditions are met.
+Once alerts are enabled and thresholds are configured, alerts will fire automatically when conditions are met.

 1. Look for the ⚠️ warning icon with a number in the bottom-right corner of your table.

-2. Click the icon to open the alerts panel.
+2. Click the icon to open the Table alerts panel.

 3. Review the feed of all triggered alerts for that table.